carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

-<li>Enter your NGO mission statement and goals where you have “Tell us about your project.”
+<li>Enter your NGO mission statement and goals where you have "Tell us about your project."

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - setting up your project - 3.png"}
 ::